BryanApellanes/okta-dotnet-identityengine/README.md

 Additionally, because the underlying design of **OIE** is based on a call and response model, the SDK requires some awareness of the UI and related views.
 See also, [SDK Object Model](#sdk-object-model).

 ### Ion Object Model
-This section describes the primary class definitions used to parse ion json.
 Ion is used to describe the class or object structure of higher level concepts; it does not inherently provide strongly typed classes that describe a problem domain.
-Instead, it provides an intermediate language, defined as a superset to json, that is used to define the class or object structure within a problem domain.
+Instead, it provides an intermediate language, defined as a superset to json, that defines the class or object structure within a problem domain.
+To simplify interaction with Ion based responses, an Ion based API library is recommended.
+The reference Ion parsing implemention is found here https://github.com/BryanApellanes/Bam.Ion/tree/bam-ion-v0.2.

-- **IonValueObject** - Represents an ion value object, see https://ionspec.org/#valueobjects.
+- **IonValueObject** - Represents an Ion value object, see https://ionspec.org/#valueobjects.
 - **IonMember** - Represents a property of an ion value object.

 The following shows how to parse an ion json response as an IonValueObject.